alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/plan-manage-content/identify-user-needs.md

 So that… [why does the user want to do this?]

-They’re written from the user’s perspective and in language that a user would recognise and use themselves.
+They're written from the user's perspective and in language that a user would recognise and use themselves.
 The next sections look at each of these 3 parts in more detail.

 ### Defining the user

-Do not begin the user need with ‘as a user.’
+Do not begin the user need with 'as a user.'
 Most government policies and legislation are aimed at a clearly defined group.
-You should know who the user is, and define them in relationship to what they’re trying to do.
+You should know who the user is, and define them in relationship to what they're trying to do.

 A user does not have to be just one person.
 It can mean a broad group of people, if their relationship to the need is the same.

-For example, someone applying for a child’s passport could be a parent, or ‘someone with parental responsibility.’
+For example, someone applying for a child's passport could be a parent, or 'someone with parental responsibility.'
 This could be a grandparent, foster carer or legal guardian.
 You would not need to write a separate need for each one if the need is the same.
 If there are different needs for each user group, they would each need their own user need.

-Other user groups can be more vague, but are still defined as more than just a ‘user’, such as:
+Other user groups can be more vague, but are still defined as more than just a 'user', such as:

 * a business
 * a person who has reached state pension age